-1 I Indirect N/A N/A N/A N/A identification and referral of child victims 217 , an official document including indicators for the identification of victims and defining the roles of all relevant stakeholders 218 , or expanding the list of organisations competent for the identification and referral of victims and formally involving designated civil society organisations 219 .
+I 1 T Indirect N/A N/A N/A N/A identification and referral of child victims 217 , an official document including indicators for the identification of victims and defining the roles of all relevant stakeholders 218 , or expanding the list of organisations competent for the identification and referral of victims and formally involving designated civil society organisations 219 .
 These measures are generally accompanied by a modification of the existing legislation (e.g. criminal code).
 While this does not indicate the cost of the formalisation of the national referral mechanism, Portugal allocates EUR 1 600 000 every year for victim support services, which contributes to the functioning of the national referral mechanism.
 In France, the National Referral Mechanism is based on based practices and consists in formalising existing cooperation among stakeholders involved in the identification and referral of victims.
-N/A Introducing an Member States will have obligation in the Directive for N/A N/A N/A N/A to formalise their processes to collect data on THB, which may require some level of adjustment in some Member States.
+N/A N/A N/A N/A N/A N/A identification and referral of victims.
+N/A Introducing an obligation in the Directive for Member States to collect and report data on trafficking in human beings to the Commission every year Direct adjustment N/A N/A N/A N/A Member States will have to formalise their processes to collect data on THB, which may require some level of adjustment in some Member States.
 They will have to transmit data on a minimum set of indicators to the N/A